wavestone-cdt/EDRSandblast/README.md

     Afterburner` driver to overwrite the `_PS_PROTECTION` field of the current process in kernel memory.
-The offsets of the `_PS_PROTECTION` field relative to the `EPROCESS` structure (defined by the `ntoskrnl` version in use) are hardcoded in the `NtoskrnlOffsets.csv` file.
+The offsets of the `_PS_PROTECTION` field relative to the `EPROCESS` structure (defined by the `ntoskrnl` version in use) are computed in the `NtoskrnlOffsets.csv` file.

 ### Credential Guard bypass